Healing Process & After Care

 If you suffer cold sores and are not using Zovirax or a similar product to prevent an outburst, I will not be responsible for excessive colour fading.
 I can guarantee a 90% chance you will have an outbreak of cold sores if Zovirax or medication tablets are not used.

-REMEMBER the colour is up to 50% darker straight after the treatment.
+The colour is up to 50% darker straight after the treatment.
 It will fade 4 to 7 days after and the true colour will not come through until 4 weeks after the initial treatment.
 Often clients think they have lost their colour, please remember what I said about the colour becoming stronger.

 Your procedure may need a retouch to ensure perfect pigmentation.
-A free retouch is included in the cost of you procedure and must be undertaken between four weeks and three months after the initial treatment.
+A free retouch is included in the cost of your procedure and must be undertaken between four weeks and three months after the initial treatment.
 It is your responsibility to book this appointment.
 Failure to attend a scheduled retouch appointment or give 48 hours notice of cancellation of a retouch appointment will waive your rights to a free procedure.
 The normal cost of a retouch appointment is £100.